ahmedshuhel/blog/content/drafts/Setup-Scala-Development-Environment-with Neovim-LSP-and-COC.md

 [success] Total time: 35 s, completed Aug 12, 2019 6:34:00 PM
 1. Waiting for source changes in project hello-world-template... (press enter to interrupt)
 ```

+sbt is watching for changes.
+Change something in source and see the output in the console.

+Next Up: Add testing with FunLite.